tmoesl/product-recommendation-system/README.md

 ## Objective
 The objective is to build a recommendation system to suggest products to Amazon customers based on their previous ratings.
 By utilizing a labeled dataset of Amazon product reviews, the project aims to extract meaningful insights and develop models that enhance product recommendations for online consumers.
 Several approaches are explored, including:

-1. **Knowledge/Rank-Based Recommendation System**: Recommends popular items to all users based on predefined criteria, aiding new users without personalization.
+- **Knowledge/Rank-Based Recommendation System**: Recommends popular items to all users based on predefined criteria, aiding new users without personalization.
-2. **User-User Collaborative Filtering**: Suggests products liked by users with similar preferences by focusing on user-to-user similarities.
+- **User-User Collaborative Filtering**: Suggests products liked by users with similar preferences by focusing on user-to-user similarities.
-3. **Item-Item Collaborative Filtering**: Recommends items similar to those a user has interacted with by analyzing item-to-item similarities.
+- **Item-Item Collaborative Filtering**: Recommends items similar to those a user has interacted with by analyzing item-to-item similarities.
-4. **Matrix Factorization-Based Collaborative Filtering**: Uses matrix factorization to uncover latent factors in user-item interactions for personalized recommendations.
+- **Matrix Factorization-Based Collaborative Filtering**: Uses matrix factorization to uncover latent factors in user-item interactions for personalized recommendations.
-5. **Hybrid Recommendation System**: Combines multiple recommendation techniques to enhance accuracy and relevance in a hybrid system.
+- **Hybrid Recommendation System**: Combines multiple recommendation techniques to enhance accuracy and relevance in a hybrid system.

 ## Key Business Metrics

+**Predictive Metrics**
-1. **Root Mean Squared Error (RMSE)**: Measures the accuracy of the model's rating predictions.
+- **Root Mean Squared Error (RMSE)**: Measures the accuracy of the model's rating predictions.
 Lower RMSE values indicate better performance.
-2. **Precision@K**: The fraction of relevant items within the top K recommendations, indicating the model's effectiveness in recommending engaging products.
+- **Precision@K**: The fraction of relevant items within the top K recommendations, indicating the model's effectiveness in recommending engaging products.
-3. **Recall@K**: The proportion of all relevant items included in the top K recommendations, reflecting the model's ability to capture diverse user preferences.
+- **Recall@K**: The proportion of all relevant items included in the top K recommendations, reflecting the model's ability to capture diverse user preferences.
-4. **F1 Score@K**: The harmonic mean of Precision@K and Recall@K, providing a balanced measure of the model's predictive performance.
+- **F1 Score@K**: The harmonic mean of Precision@K and Recall@K, providing a balanced measure of the model's predictive performance.

+**Ranking Metrics**
-5. **Mean Reciprocal Rank (MRR)**: Measures the ranking quality by averaging the reciprocal rank of the first relevant item in the recommended list.
+- **Mean Reciprocal Rank (MRR)**: Measures the ranking quality by averaging the reciprocal rank of the first relevant item in the recommended list.
-6. **Mean Average Precision (MAP)**: Assesses the average precision across all users, indicating how well the model ranks relevant items.
+- **Mean Average Precision (MAP)**: Assesses the average precision across all users, indicating how well the model ranks relevant items.
-7. **Hit Rate@K**: The proportion of cases where at least one relevant item appears in the top K recommendations.
+- **Hit Rate@K**: The proportion of cases where at least one relevant item appears in the top K recommendations.

-## Exploratory Data Analysis and Visualization
+## Exploratory Data Analysis

 1. **Data Cleaning and Preprocessing**: Addressed missing values and ensured data integrity for accurate model building.
 2. **Descriptive Statistics**: Summarized data to understand user behavior, product popularity, and rating distributions.